 - thrombin time, which evaluates how long it takes for two specific coagulation factors (thrombin and fibrinogen) to interact and form a clot.

-These tests are used to determine if your bleeding is caused by problems with clotting.
+These tests are used to determine if problems with clotting are causing your bleeding.
 They are often used in combination to monitor patients taking blood-thinning medications such as warfarin.

-Inherited factor X deficiency is a life-long condition.
-With treatment, the outcome is generally good.
 If the condition is caused by another disease, the outlook for acquired factor X deficiency will depend on treatment for that particular disease.
-People with amyloidosis may need surgery to take out the spleen.
+For example, people with amyloidosis may need surgery to remove their spleen.